3 Week Sri Lanka Route

 From Colombo, head to Kandy via the train from Colombo’s Fort Train Station.
 A 2nd class seat will cost Rs 280 ($1.90).
 Overall, the journey will take 2.5 hours.

 In terms of things to do and see in the actual city of Kandy, there’s not a great deal.
-To me, the city itself has hints of tranquility from the lake and temple, but also had a miniature Colombo feel, in terms of the mass of cars which clog up the roads everyday.
+To me, the city itself has hints of tranquillity from the lake and temple but also had a miniature Colombo feel, in terms of the mass of cars which clog up the roads every day.